 107.1's origins go back to 1947 when it was licensed to Asbury Park as WCAP "City of Asbury Park."

 WFHA stood for owner, Frank Hamilton Accorsi.

-The station was located on a building on Broad St. in Red Bank, in the block near Front St.
+The station was located at 7 Broad St. in Red Bank, in the block near Front St.

 The antenna was on a short mast on the top of one of the buildings - couldn't have been more than 50 feet high.